-Holding an online team meeting with your overseas staff is certainly different to hosting an in-person meeting and comes with various challenges.
-From connectivity issues to people talking over one another, to the discomfort of seeing yourself on video while you’re talking, to different time zones, there are certain difficulties that can come up in online meetings and turn them into a waste of time for everybody.
+If you have expanded your business overseas into South Africa, you will know that holding an online team meeting is certainly more challenging than hosting an in-person meeting with your staff.
+From connectivity issues to people talking over one another, to different time zones, there are certain difficulties that can come up in online meetings and turn them into a waste of time for everybody.

 Luckily, there are ways to deal with them before they happen and ensure your virtual team meetings are valuable.
-Here are a few useful things to remember to do if you’re hosting one.
+Here are three things to remember to do if you’re hosting one.

 Along with the usual planning you need to do before leading a meeting, such as what you want to discuss, you need to plan an online meeting with technical considerations in mind.
 This means:

 Making sure you and those attending the meeting know how to use the virtual conferencing software (i.e. Zoom) you’ll be using

 Changing the settings of the software beforehand to make it automatically admit participants with the meeting link